-These Levain Bakery Chocolate Chip Cookies are a copycat recipe made with simple ingredients, resulting in gigantic cookies that are crisp outside and gooey inside.
-They cost much less and are super delish!
+This Small Batch Chocolate Chip Cookies is a Levain Bakery copycat recipe made with simple ingredients, resulting in 8 cookies that are crisp outside and gooey, soft, and moist inside.
+They are big, cost much less, and are super delicious!

-They are crisp and golden brown outside and soft and gooey inside.
+They are big and thick with a crispy texture outside and a soft texture inside.
 No need to say how delicious they are!

 Table of Contents